JuliaManifolds/Manifolds.jl/docs/src/manifolds/vector_bundle.md

 Tangent bundle is a simple example of a vector bundle, where each fiber is the tangent space at the specified point $p$.
 An object representing a tangent bundle can be obtained using the constructor called `TangentBundle`.

-There is also another type, [`VectorSpaceFiber`](@ref), that represents a specific fiber at a given point.
+There is also another type, [`VectorSpaceFiber`](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/metamanifolds/#ManifoldsBase.VectorSpaceFiber), that represents a specific fiber at a given point.
-This distinction is made to reduce the need to repeatedly construct objects of type [`VectorSpaceFiber`](@ref) in certain usage scenarios.
 This is also considered a manifold.

 ## FVector